redoxy09/ETH_AVAX2/README.md

 ## This contract further connects to `Index.html`

 ## Note :- we are Just using a single html file to interact with our smartcontract
-we haven't used hardhat or react.js because- "ether.js library was giving error as it has been superseded by helia"
+we haven't used hardhat or react.js because- there were many unresolvable errors so i kept my project simple.

 ### Project Rundown as follow:-
 1) at first we need to deploy our smart contract in any of the test network using remix.